juancarlospaco/nim-gatabase/README.md

 Smaller binaries, less imports, more manual hand-crafted queries, simpler, etc.

-- SQLite mode dont support a lot of stuff ?.
+- SQLite mode dont support some stuff ?.

 We try to keep as similar as possible, but SQLite is very limited.